Acharei Mot: Leviticus chapter 17

+Leviticus 17:10–12 prohibits consuming blood.
+The Torah states similar prohibitions of consuming blood in Genesis 9:4; Leviticus 3:17; 7:26; and Deuteronomy 12:23; 15:23.

 In early nonrabbinic interpretation

 The parashah has parallels or is discussed in these early nonrabbinic sources:

 Leviticus chapter 16

 The book of Jubilees taught that it was ordained that the children of Israel should afflict themselves on the tenth day of the seventh month because that was the day that the news came to Jacob that made him weep for the loss of his son Joseph.
-His descendants thus made atonement for themselves with a young goat, for Joseph's brothers had slaughtered a kid and dipped the coat of Joseph in the blood, and sent it to Jacob on that day.
+His descendants thus made atonement for themselves with a young goat, for Joseph's brothers had slaughtered a kid and dipped the coat of Joseph in the blood and sent it to Jacob on that day.

 Philo taught that Moses proclaimed the fast of Yom Kippur a feast and named it the greatest of feasts, "a Sabbath of Sabbaths," for many reasons.
 First is temperance, for when people have learned how to be indifferent to food and drink, they can easily disregard superfluous things.
 Second is that everyone thereby devotes their entire time to nothing else but prayers and supplications.
 And third is that the fast occurs at the conclusion of harvest time, to teach people not to rely solely on the food that they have accumulated as the cause of health or life, but on God, Who rules in the world and Who nourished our ancestors in the desert for 40 years.

+The Book of Enoch and one of the Dead Sea Scrolls identify Azazel as one of the giants who resulted from when divine beings cohabited with human women in Genesis 6:1–4.